-Benefit Description You pay After the calendar year deductible reventive care, children (cont.)
-Standard Option Not covered: • Physical exams and immunizations required for obtaining or continuing employment or insurance, attending camp, athletic exams or travel.
-All Charges laternity care Standard Option Complete maternity (obstetrical) care by a physician, certified nurse midwife, or licensed midwife for: • Prenatal care (see Preventive care, adult) • Screening for gestational diabetes for pregnant women • Delivery (including home births) • Postnatal care In-network: Nothing Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount (No deductible) Breastfeeding support, supplies and counseling for each birth.
-Notes: Here are some things to keep in mind: • When seen in an emergency room for any reason, the Emergency services/accidents benefit cost-share will apply.
-You do not need to preauthorize your vaginal delivery; see Section 3 for other information.
+Benefit Description You pay · After the calendar year deductible Maternity care (cont.)
+Standard Option Note: We cover breastfeeding pumps and supplies under Durable Medical Equipment (DME) .
+In-network: Nothing Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount (No deductible) Notes: Here are some things to keep in mind: Applies to this benefit As part of your coverage, you have access to in-network certified nurse midwives and board-certified lactation specialists during the prenatal and post-partum period.
+When seen in an emergency room for any reason, the Emergency services/accidents benefit cost-share will apply. • Your Plan provider does not have to obtain prior approval from us for your vaginal delivery.
+See Section 3, You need prior Plan approval for certain services , for prior approval guidelines.
 You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a Cesarean delivery.
-We will extend your inpatient stay if medically necessary.
-We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+We will extend your inpatient stay if medically necessary. • We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
 We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
-Surgical benefits, not maternity benefits, apply to medically necessary circumcision.
-See Section 5(b), for circumcision benefits.
-We cover routine circumcision under Preventive care, children • When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
-If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits. • Dependent child - pregnancy, delivery, and care of newborn during mother's hospital stay is covered.
+We cover routine circumcision under Preventive care, children . • When a newborn requires definitive treatment during or after the mother's hospital stay, the newborn is considered a patient in their own right.
+If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.
+In addition, circumcision is covered at the same rate as for regular medical or surgical benefits.
 We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
-Hospital/birthing center costs, see Section 5(c) and Surgical
+Hospital costs, see Section 5(c) and Surgical benefits Section 5 (b).
+Family planning Standard Option